 V Credit enhancement

 Credit enhancement has historically provided a key way of allowing bond investors to invest in projects that would not otherwise meet their required risk profile.
-Starting in earnest in the 1990s and particularly in the United States and other developed markets in Europe, commercial monoline insurers that held high ratings (e.g., AAA) were able and willing to guarantee bonds issued by project companies.
+Starting in earnest in the 1990s – particularly in the United States and other developed markets in Europe – commercial monoline insurers that held high ratings (e.g., AAA) were able and willing to guarantee bonds issued by project companies.
 This gave the project bonds the same rating as the monoline insurers, with the project bonds being described as 'wrapped'.
-However, substantially all such major commercial monoline insurers were heavily impacted by the 2008 global financial crisis, and many downgraded, or have adjusted the price of the wrap dramatically, and so wrapping by a commercial monoline insurer is no longer a practical option for many projects and project bonds.
+However, substantially all such major commercial monoline insurers were heavily impacted by the 2008 global financial crisis and many downgraded or have adjusted the price of the wrap dramatically.
+As such, wrapping by a commercial monoline insurer is no longer a practical option for many projects and project bonds.

-Nevertheless, governments have paid heed to the role commercial monoline insurers played in opening up the capital markets for project financings, and given the importance of private finance for required infrastructure and other projects, governments and multilateral institutions have been willing to step in.
+Nevertheless, governments have paid heed to the role that commercial monoline insurers played in opening up the capital markets for project financings and, given the importance of private finance for required infrastructure and other projects, governments and multilateral institutions have been willing to step in.

-An example of this is the European Union's Project Bond Initiative (PBI), which started development in 2010 and is explicitly in place to facilitate investment by institutional investors such as pension funds and insurance companies.
-Under this initiative, the European Investment Bank (EIB) (which has a rating of AAA) can provide subordinated financing, funded or unfunded guarantees and contingent credit lines designed to enhance the credit quality or credit rating of the senior project bonds debt.
-Similarly, the International Finance Corporation (IFC), a part of the World Bank Group, utilises its AAA rating to offer credit enhancement of project bonds under a 'partial credit guarantee' programme, and similar programmes are in place from other key development banks.
-Export credit agencies have also stepped in and provided credit enhancement for project bonds.
-ECA guarantees for project bonds, while similar to ECA guarantees of bank loans, have tended to adopt certain aspects of monoline guarantees, to support an uplift in the bonds' rating, for example.
+An example of this is the European Union's Project Bond Initiative, which started development in 2010 and is explicitly in place to facilitate investment by institutional investors such as pension funds and insurance companies.
+Under this initiative, the European Investment Bank (which has a rating of AAA) can provide subordinated financing, funded or unfunded guarantees and contingent credit lines designed to enhance the credit quality or credit rating of the senior project bonds debt.
+Similarly, the International Finance Corporation, a part of the World Bank Group, utilises its AAA rating to offer credit enhancement of project bonds under a 'partial credit guarantee' programme.
+Similar programmes are in place from other key development banks.
+ECAs have also stepped in and provided credit enhancement for project bonds.
+ECA guarantees for project bonds, while similar to ECA guarantees for bank loans, have tended to adopt certain aspects of monoline guarantees to, for example, support an uplift in the bonds' rating.
 This is particularly helpful in emerging markets projects, where it is advantageous for attracting investment to obtain a credit rating for a project that is higher than that assigned to the country in which the project is located.
 This can be achieved by the inclusion of credit enhancements satisfactory to the rating agencies.

 Finally, while some specialist debt funds have examined the use of mezzanine project bonds, including structures that involve subordinated bonds designed to provide a 'first loss' debt tranche for the project, this is not yet a developed market that has taken off in earnest for most projects.